 Dr. Gordon has created groundbreaking programs of comprehensive mind body healing for physicians, medical students and other health professionals, for people with cancer, depression and other chronic illnesses, and for traumatized children and families in Bosnia, Kosovo, Israel, Gaza, Haiti, Syrian refugees in Jordan, in post-911 New York City, post-Katrina southern Louisiana and post-Maria Puerto Rico, with Native Americans on Pine Ridge reservation, and for veterans and active duty military.
 A whirlwind of energy and inspiration, Jim's been on a mission for decades to create communities of hope and healing, bringing together a variety of techniques drawn from the world’s healing traditions as well as modern medicine to help whole populations learn to recover from trauma and heal themselves.

-He's also the author of a new book, The Transformation: Discovering Wholeness and Healing After Trauma.
-In The Transformation Dr. Gordon offers the first comprehensive evidence- based program for reversing the biological and psychological damage trauma causes and for discovering and growing through its challenges to become who we're meant to be.
+He's also the author of a new book, Transforming Trauma: Discovering Wholeness and Healing After Trauma. which offers the first comprehensive evidence- based program for reversing the biological and psychological damage trauma causes and for discovering and growing through its challenges to become who we're meant to be.

 In this episode Dr. Gordon and I talk about the particular issues of trauma and fear facing women in the US at this moment in our cultural story including the impact of sexual abuse, emotional abuse, and microaggressions against women, on our health.
 We also talk about his work in Parkland, Florida and how we can address the concerns and fears of parents regarding school shootings and safety.